Worksmart Limited is committed to respecting your privacy and to complying with applicable data protection and privacy laws.

 detecting crime and monitoring the safety of our staff and premises;

 carrying out any other processing that you may have given your consent to.

 If you have consented to receive details of our services, events, training / seminars, etc you can contact us at any time to have your details removed from lists used by us for any or all of those purposes.

 To update your marketing preferences please contact us and tell us what you want us to do, even if you have previously objected to receiving information by email, for example, but would now like to change your mind and receive information.

 How long is your information kept for?

-We only keep your data for as long as we need it or for any minimum retention periods prescribed by law.
+We only keep your data for as long as we need it or for any retention periods prescribed by law.
 Depending on the purpose for which we hold your personal data, retention periods may vary.